Toruitas/thinkingcap/README.md

 9. (+) Added the Neopixels circuit to the Eagle diagram.
 10. (+) Created a dimmer switch for the LEDs, using a potentiometer.
 Added to circuit diagram.
 [![Adapixels with dimmer](img/wk9/2_LED_with_dimmer.JPG)](https://youtu.be/gZUIdcbmYeM)
+11. (-) My Python packages manager got all messed up and I had to waste a couple days getting things back in order.
+This included some adafruit packages.
+Why can't every package just get along?
+12. (-) Perhaps related to #11, Arduino IDE wouldn't find adafruit-nrfutil in $PATH.
+Naturally it worked fine in terminal.
+Worked fine a month ago.
+Took a day to get working again, with little idea of what went wrong.